rohtheroos-84/paper-thoughts/README.md

 ## Usage

 1. Navigate to the home page and click "Start Analyzing Notes"
+2. Choose your input method:
-2. Paste your lecture notes into the left input panel
+   - **Type/Paste Text**: Directly paste your lecture notes into the textarea
+   - **Upload Image**: Upload a photo of handwritten or printed notes
+     - Drag and drop image or click to browse
+     - Preview your image before processing
+     - Click "Extract Text from Image" to use OCR
+     - Review and edit the extracted text
 3. Click "Analyze Moods" to process your notes with AI
 4. Review the analysis in the right panel:
    - View the mood timeline at the top